billsioros/MPIsuite/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-_Important note: This project is in early development, so features are sparse and bugs may arise._
+_Important Note: This project is in early development.
+Features are sparse and bugs may arise._

 Let's assume we would like to estimate the integral from a to b of f(x) using the trapezoidal rule and n trapezoids.